elmarcz/Data-types-in-Python/README.md

 # Data-types-in-Python
-These are the different types of data in Pithon
+These are the different data types in Python

 # Index:
 Integer or Long Numbers